xpack/web-jekyll/pages/dev-tools/windows-build-tools/install.md

 {% capture macos %}

-Not available on macOS.
+Not required on macOS, use the system tools.

 {% endcapture %}

 {% capture linux %}

-Not available on GNU/Linux.
+Not required on GNU/Linux, use the system tools.

 {% endcapture %}

 {% include platform-tabs.html %}

-## Testing

-TBD